vidarr/ringbuffer/readme.md

 violating all of our principles.
 Thus, better not alter the definition of `Ringbuffer`.
 But - how to attach data to a struct without altering it's definition?
-Gracefully, the C standard provides a neat feature:
+Gracefully, the C standard provides a neat assertion:

 *A pointer to a struct is the same as a pointer to it's first element* [4].